THE PONTOON PROJECT

 Her research as part of the PONToon project investigates social circus enhanced by digital technologies to foster female empowerment.
 The digital social circus concept is being used as one way in which to invite participants to experience and engage with the digital world.

-We're fuelling technological advances in animation, visual effects (VFX), cross reality (XR), User Experience (UX), computer and video games, and visual computing.
+We're fuelling technological advances in animation, visual effects (VFX), cross reality (XR), user experience (UX), computer and video games, and visual computing.
+Discover the work we do.